 For the past few years we have been found in the town centre area of Woodbridge every Friday night from 8.30pm to approx 12.30am.
 Its all about being a positive presence on the streets—both physically and spiritually in prayer, serving our community, reducing the fear of crime, being around to help vulnerable people and listening and talking to people.
 The scheme is not outwardly evangelical, its not about telling people about God, but if people want to talk about faith and initiate the conversation then we love to talk about it!
 These schemes are all about building relationships in our community.
+Since the Pandemic Town

 Each week the Woodbridge Food Bank may be found at the Salvation Army Hall in New Street, Woodbridge.
 Anyone in need of support in the way of a food parcel or warm clothing is welcome to call in between 9.30am and 1.30pm on a Thursday.
 Just turn up or phone Major Alan Hill on 01394 389591.
 Food parcels can be delivered to anyone unable to come in person.
 Email: firstname.lastname@example.org

 The hall is open for donations on Tuesday, Wednesday and Thursday mornings.
-During the Coronavirus Pandemic there is more need for food parcels so we are grateful for your support.

 Have you noticed someone sleeping rough?

 As the weather becomes colder anyone sleeping rough is more vulnerable.

 1. You can record a sighting of a rough sleeper on Streetlink, www.streetlink.org.co.uk, connecting rough sleepers to local services.
 Bear in mind a few rough sleepers may refuse help of this kind in favour of independence.